How to get your Amazon SEO in shape

-As a prerequisite, the review is correspondingly positive and offers the user a real added value.
+Reviews are correspondingly positive and offers the user a real added value.
 This is also reflected by the ratings of other users and buyers, who can consider the customer reviews helpful or unhelpful.
 In addition, not only the quality of the individual evaluation, but also the sum of the evaluations, the average of the overall evaluations and the actuality play a corresponding role.

 As already mentioned, the product evaluations also indirectly influence the ranking by delivering good and, above all, independent sales arguments by other users in the case of appropriately positive evaluations.
 This in turn increases the conversions of the product and thus indirectly improves the ranking.
 At the same time, the yellow stars provide for an increased click rate on the search results pages of Amazon, as these can lead to a click incentive with the appropriate number and a good average overall rating.
 The click rate is included in the ranking, similar to Google’s ranking.

-So to look at the big picture, you must practice Amazon SEO to:
+So to look at the big picture, you must practice Amazon SEO to,

-- Drive qualified traffic to your website: To drive searchers to your site, you must optimize for the keywords they’re searching for.
+- Drive qualified traffic to your website.
+To drive searchers to your site, you must optimize for the keywords they’re searching for.

-- Measure traffic potential: Analyzing the popularity of keywords helps you gauge the size of a potential online market.
+- Measure traffic potential.
+Analyzing the popularity of keywords helps you gauge the size of a potential online market.

-- Write effective content: By incorporating optimized keywords into your website content, you can connect instantly with potential customers and address their needs.
+- Write effective content.
+By incorporating optimized keywords into your website content, you can connect instantly with potential customers and address their needs.

-- Understand user behavior: By analyzing the words that your customers use, you get an idea of their needs and how to service those needs.
+- Understand user behavior.
+By analyzing the words that your customers use, you get an idea of their needs and how to service those needs.